Cisco-AIXEdge/Cisco-AIXEdge/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

-- Cisco DevNet community
-- All our open-source contributors
 - The network engineering community for valuable feedback

 ## 📬 Contact